-Probiotics is big business here in New Zealand and estimated to be over $30 billion dollars world-wide.
+Probiotics is big business here in New Zealand and estimated to be over $30 billion dollars worldwide.
 But is this a wonder product delivering the good bacteria the body needs and serves as our health saviour or is it just another food fad?

 There are almost 1,000 different types of good bacteria that naturally live in our stomach helping regulate our bowels, break down the foods we eat and absorb nutrients.
-This good bacteria is often killed off by modern day medicines and antibiotics disrupting our internal flow.
+This good bacteria is often killed off by modern-day medicines and antibiotics disrupting our internal flow.

-Bad bacteria contributes to malabsorption leading to diarrhoea and promotes gas production causing bloating and cramping.
+Bad bacteria contribute to malabsorption leading to diarrhoea and promotes gas production causing bloating and cramping.
 They can also promote the production of toxins leading to more serious problems including changes in the bowels leading to colon cancer.

-Probiotics re populate the digestive tract with the healthy bacteria restoring our natural balance.
+Probiotics repopulate the digestive tract with the healthy bacteria restoring our natural balance.